trussworks/Engineering-Playbook/infrasec/tutorials/yubikey-configuration.md

 1. Re-insert your YubiKey.
 1. Initialize your YubiKey in whatever way you configured it.
 If you made a separate script, run that.
 If you need to open a new terminal, do that.
-Whatever approach you take, it should be the thing that does a `killall` on gpg-agent and ssh-agent, followed by `eval "$(gpg-agent --daemon --enable-ssh-support)"`.
+Whatever approach you take, it should be the thing that does a `killall` on gpg-agent and ssh-agent, followed by `gpg --card-status all &> /dev/null`.
 1. Verify that the secret key data is now available to GPG.
 This is what it looks like when the key material only exists on the YubiKey (not loaded from secret material stored on your system):